nakvanna/app-templates/README.md

 # app_templates

-App template pre-design for start-up app with dynamic themes and Translation
+App template pre-design for start-up app with dynamic themes and Translation.

+## Package using
+> - Getx CLI

 ## Getting Started